CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 we use ``suc`` twice, and to achieve the $2 × n$ part, we use a recursive call to the ``doubleℕ`` function we are currently defining!

+mvrnote: draw a diagram of the recursion, or do the unfolding all the way out

 Agda allows this kind of recursion so long as it is convinced that the argument that you provide to the recursive call is smaller than the argument that you started with.
 That is certainly the case here,